Vintechnology/ImageProcessingProject/README.md

 `impr list` to list all image processing features supported by impr.

 `impr help <feature name>` to review the doc of the feature.
 For example, if you want to know how to use `rotate` command.
 Type `impr help rotate`.
+## Contribution

+We are looking forward to contributions.
+Please first open an issue about what you want to contribute to the project.

 ## License